-There is for some reason MUCH confusion between Caving and Cave Diving!
+There is for some reason MUCH confusion between Caving and Cave Diving.
 By now you should know the difference.
-But given the amount of cross over, its important to know a little about it.
+But given the amount of cross over, it’s important to know a little about it.

 Are there any cave dives in Victoria?

-Cave Diving has a reputation as a VERY dangerous sport.
+Cave diving has a reputation as a very dangerous sport.
 This is based on the fact that unfortunately there are fairly regular (although not necessarily frequent) deaths around the world.
 This was why the CDAA (Cave Divers Association of Australia) was formed.

 The Cave Divers Association of Australia

 The CDAA was formed in September 1973.
 At the time landowners throughout the Mount Gambier area of South Australia, were contemplating the closure of all holes to diving following a spate of diving fatalities in the water filled caves.
 With the forming of the CDAA, sinkhole divers hoped to prevent the wholesale closure of the dive sites by presenting a united voice in defence of their sport.
 They wished to indicate to landowners and the public at large that they were able to regulate their activities to acceptable standards of safety and training.

 The newly formed CDAA set up a series of criteria and testing procedures.
 Initially these were a listing of all the popular cave diving sites divided into three different categories based on their degree of difficulty.
 Cards were issued to divers to display to landowners to indicate their competency.
 The landowners gained confidence in the ability of the CDAA to produce safe divers and, as a result, the holes remained open.